 Whether starting a garden from scratch or renovating one you need to ask some important questions.

-- How you intend to use the space.
+- How do you intend to use the space?

-- What your budget will allow.
-For older gardens you need a critical, objective eye to determine what can be kept and what should be eliminated altogether.
-Sometimes standing on the other side of the street will give you the best perspective for evaluating the front as others might see it.
-Ask yourself the following questions to help in the decision-making process.
+- What is your budget?
+For mature gardens you need an objective eye to determine what can be kept and what should be eliminated.
+Sometimes standing on the other side of the street will give you the best perspective for evaluating the front.

 Many questions are being raised concerning the widespread use of pesticides (insecticides for insect control, fungicides for disease, and herbicides for weeds).
 What is the risk to the environment, to birds and animals, to beneficial insects, and to humans, particularly children?
 To replace traditional means of pest control, a new attitude is gaining acceptance and being put into practice.
 This is called Integrated Pest Management or IPM.